geoffroybertrand/animal-to-human-translation/README.md

 ## Animal-to-human translation | 💻 + 🐁 = ❤️
 In the context of **Machine Learning** applied to **Genomics data** for improving **clinical trials**.

-This repo is based on the survey paper:
+The problematic we're dealing in this repo is based on the survey paper:
 [Machine Learning Applications for Therapeutic Tasks with Genomics Data](https://www.cell.com/patterns/pdf/S2666-3899(21)00176-8.pdf).
 *Kexin Huang, Cao Xiao, Lucas M. Glass, Cathy W. Critchlow, Greg Gibson, Jimeng Sun* Published in Patterns.